How our collective efforts of fighting the virus are reflected on maps?

-The maps below illustrate the contiguous US population flows from March 12, 2020 to March 24, 2020.
+Figure 1 illustrates the contiguous US population flows from March 12, 2020 to March 24, 2020.
 It’s clear that the intensity of population movement declines dramatically from March 12 to March 24.
 Note that only tweets geotagged at the place level (e.g., Columbia, SC) are used in the maps for privacy concerns.

-The maps below show the world population flows from March 12, 2020 to March 24, 2020.
+Figure 2 shows the world population flows from March 12, 2020 to March 24, 2020.
 Similar to the US, the intensity of population movement declines over the past days, though the decline is not as clear as in the U.S. due to the small scale maps.

 By comparing the population flows of a region during the pandemic to a baseline flow (e.g., the same week of the year before the pandemic), the impact can be revealed.
 Figure 4 and Figure 5 show the comparison of the population flows from 03/23 to 03/24 between 2019 and 2020 for Europe, Japan, and South Korea.